Cracking Belief Codes Case Study

 The Outcome:

 Once the three codes were deciphered, I simply asked my client if she understood that breathing in through her nose would not kill her today--that perhaps she or one of her relatives had died in the past from breathing in water or gas, but not from breathing in normal air through the nose.
 I concluded the session by asking, "Do you understand that you can breathe in through your nose and stay alive?".
 She said "Yes" and then took a breath through her nose.
-She continues to breathe through her nose, with no conscious effort, to this day.
-The session to clear these three codes took 90 minutes.
+She continues to breathe through her nose with no conscious effort to this day.